Vyral/base-template/_posts/2022-05-13-helping-me-plant-my-tomatoes.md

 {% include pullquote.html %}

 **According to Ed Ott, owner of Starview Greenhouse in La Grange, the draw of heirloom tomatoes is that they have the best flavor of all tomatoes.** If you’ve never been there before, I highly recommend taking a trip.
 You’ll find tomatoes, potatoes, hanging plants, and everything in between.
 As for the heirloom tomatoes?
 They have a wide variety of species you can plant.
-Ed recommends the Brandywine, German Johnson, and Delicious varieties.&nbsp;
+Ed recommends the Brandywine, German Johnson, and Delicious varieties.

 Ed says that if a tomato isn’t labeled heirloom, don’t trust that it is.
 Pink and yellow tomatoes have lower acid levels than red ones, and if you can grow a regular tomato, you can grow pink and yellow ones.
 Treat them the same way.